webaverse/docs/docs/index.md

 These docs will help you create in <a href="https://webaverse.com/" target="_blank" rel="noopener noreferrer">The Webaverse</a>.

+The Webaverse ecosystem is built on existing open standards and technologies like WebGL, WebXR, IPFS, and Ethereum.

 ## Developers

 Are you a JavaScript developer who wants to build spatialized applications for Webaverse?
 Or do you want to import your existing creations?
 Check out [our developer guides](./dev-guides/index.md) for more information on getting started with building functional XRPKs that bring your visions and creations into reality!

-The Webaverse ecosystem is built on existing open web standards like WebXR, IPFS, and Ethereum.

 ## Contributing